SudKul/simple_jwt_api/README.md

 # Deploying Flask API

 ## Initial setup
-1. Go to the Github starter project: TODO: add URL
 2. Fork this project by pressing the fork buton
 3. Locally clone your Forked version.
 You can now begin modifying it.